networknt/light-doc/content/tutorial/eventuate/getting-started/_index.md

 ```

 Now let's start the docker-compose-eventuate.yml from light-docker folder.
 Before we run the compose,
-we need to export the DOCKER_HOST_IP on this terminal.
+we need to export the DOCKER_HOST_IP on this terminal unless you have updated .bashrc file.

 After double check the DOCKER_HOST_IP environment variable, you can issue the following command to
 start Kafka, Zookeeper and Mysql all together.